HJin-R/bean_disease/README.md

 Pretrained adaptations: **EfficientNet-B7 + FC**, **EfficientNet-B7 + LSTM** <br/>

 ### ▫️ DEVELOPMENT ENVIRONMENT
 Custom models were developed in Python and TensorFlow 2.17.0.
-Our custom ML models are verified against Python 3.10.12 and 3.12.4, TensorFlow 2.16.0 and 2.17.0 on Jupyter Notebook (Windows 11, macOS Sequoia 15.0.1) and Google Colab (Linux Ubuntu 22.04 LTS).<br/>
+Our custom ML models are verified against Python 3.10.12 and 3.12.4, TensorFlow 2.16.0 and 2.17.0 on Jupyter Notebook (Windows 11, macOS Sequoia 15.0.1) and Google Colab (Linux Ubuntu 22.04 LTS).
+The further experiments with EfficientNet were carried out with PyTorch 2.6.0 on Kaggle's P100 GPU. <br/>

 ### ▫️ SUMMARY
-Using the [ibean dataset](https://github.com/AI-Lab-Makerere/ibean/) by Makerere AI Research Lab, we developed our models by intergrating CNN with LSTM.
+Using the [ibean dataset](https://github.com/AI-Lab-Makerere/ibean/) by Makerere AI Research Lab, we developed our models by integrating CNN with LSTM.

 #### 1. Initial experiments<br/>
-Five additional training sets were created using various augmentation methods: increased brightness, cropping, flipping, rotation, and the multi-technique combination.<br/> For these experiments, each training data contains 2715 images.
+Five additional training sets were created using various augmentation methods: increased brightness, cropping, flipping, rotation, and the multi-technique combination.<br/> For these experiments, each training dataset contains 2715 images.
 The custom models (Bean-CNN and Bean-CNN-LSTM) were developed on the original dataset, and then trained further on all augmented sets.<br/>
 Each Jupyter Notebook contains one model development process and uses the identical code with different training sets. <br/> This repo contains 3 notebook files showing the custom model development: <br/>